RF-HiT: Rectified Flow Hierarchical Transformer for General Medical Image Segmentation: Experimental Analysis

 \subsection{Visualizations}

-In Figure~\ref{fig:visualization}, we present representative segmentation results by RF-HiT on the ACDC dataset, covering the left ventricle (LV), myocardium (Myo), and right ventricle (RV).
-The final row displays pixel-wise error maps highlighting false positives, false negatives, and class confusion.
+In Fig.~\ref{fig:visualization}, we present representative segmentation results by RF-HiT on the ACDC dataset.
+The final row displays pixel-wise error maps highlighting false positives, false negatives, and misclassification.
 The figure showcases highly accurate segmentations (first 3 columns) alongside more challenging anatomical cases (last 2 columns).
 Overall, RF-HiT consistently produces anatomically coherent segmentations with smooth boundaries.
 The predicted label maps exhibit strong spatial contiguity, forming continuous, well-connected regions for each anatomical class without spurious fragmentation.
 The error maps reveal that minor misclassifications occur primarily along anatomical boundaries, most notably between the Myo and LV.
 In cases where the RV is relatively small or geometrically complex (fifth column), confusion can also arise between the RV and Myo.
-Furthermore, in challenging scenarios exhibiting low tissue contrast or ambiguous structural boundaries (fourth column), the model occasionally struggles to delineate precise edges, leading to slight over segmentation of the RV.
+Furthermore, in challenging scenarios exhibiting low tissue contrast or ambiguous structural boundaries (fourth column), the model occasionally struggles to delineate precise edges, leading to slight over-segmentation of the RV.
 Despite these edge-case difficulties, RF-HiT demonstrates robust generalization across a wide spectrum of cardiac morphologies.